 Other departments I worked in included abuse (tracking down any kind of policy violator, hack, exploited site, or spammer on the servers, and working with the account holder to correct), e-commerce (assisting account holders in setting up Shopsite or OSCommerce backed websites and configuring SSL certificates for their site), mailing lists (assisting users in setting up and managing Mailman backed mailing lists, as well as ensuring they remained in compliance with the CAN-SPAM act), and working with the dedicated server team (building dedicated servers, doing custom builds and custom software installations and user support).

-During my time at pair Networks, I also got married to my high school sweetheart (and pair Networks co-worker, as it were), bought a house, ended up with two dogs, and decided it was time to start a family – and a side business.
+During my time at pair Networks, I also my high school sweetheart (and pair Networks co-worker, as it were), bought a house, ended up with two dogs, and decided it was time to start a family – and a side business.

 In November, 2010, I was one of several who got caught up in a 10% layoff.
 The economy was in a downturn, I was one of many around the country in the same position.
 The only difference for me is… I was pregnant with our first son.